 - Scroll down and under Safe Search, toggle Search Engines to on.
 SafeSearch on Google is now mandatory.

 Your child’s first smartphone can be a big decision.
 But what if your child is a little younger and isn’t quite ready for all the bells and whistles — not to mention dangers! — of a fully functional phone?
-That’s where finding the perfect starter for kids cell phone comes in.
+That’s where finding the perfect starter phone for kids comes in.
 Think of these devices like bikes with training wheels.

-Find The Right Kids Cell Phone
+Find the Right Kid's Cell Phone

 And, of course, when your kid spends time on other devices (like doing homework on their Chromebook or watching YouTube videos on a tablet), we’re here to help you keep them safe through it all.

-The Best Starter Phones For Kids
+The Best Starter Phones for Kids

-The KidzConnect kids cell phone is a great no-frills flip-phone option for parents who need two main things out of a starter phone: GPS tracking and pre-selected texting/calling.
+The KidzConnect kid's cell phone is a great no-frills flip-phone option for parents who need two main things out of a starter phone: GPS tracking and pre-selected texting/calling.
 You can program up to 15 phone numbers, and these are the only contacts that can message your kid (and vice versa).

 There’s no web browser or app capability, so potential dangers are greatly reduced.
 The built-in GPS allows for real-time location tracking, as well as a geofence feature that will send an alert if your child goes out of bounds in your neighborhood.

 The Gabb Z2 looks like a smartphone but comes with no internet access, no games, and no social media.
 It provides unlimited texting (including group chats) and calling, as well as GPS tracking to help you stay on top of your kid’s location.
-The Z2’s camera enables kids to take and send photos, which gives it more of a “real phone” feel than more locked-down options.

-If you’re excited about customizing your child’s experience a little bit, a Palm kids cell phone provides the perfect balance between safety and functionality.
+If you’re excited about customizing your child’s experience a little bit, a Palm kid's cell phone provides the perfect balance between safety and functionality.
 Palm prides itself on being super durable, which is great for kids.
 It also has a purposely designed smaller screen — about the size and shape of a credit card — to help limit endless scroll sessions.